Private, In-Home Tutoring in Holdenville, Oklahoma

-SchoolTutoring Academy’s tutoring programs for Holdenville students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Holdenville, Oklahoma students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Holdenville Public Schools strive to provide a safe, rigorous environment for its students, offering interventions to those who need them.
 Students are challenged and offered opportunities for achievement, with a range of academic and career paths in mind.
 The school stresses positive growth in students, from academic performance to civic involvement to positive social interaction.
 Students are given good examples of positive behaviors and also held to a high standard in their own behavior.